lovanno/webApp-Spotamuse-Vanilla/README.md

 ## Version 1: Launch 🌌

-*Sort Songs (most played, alphabetical, date created, date added)*
+Sort Songs (most played, alphabetical, date created, date added) ✅

 *Global rewind (play last played song)*

 *Play a Random song from all your playlists (Global)*

-*Last Played Personal Playlist (plays last 10 songs and updates with each song)*
+Last Played Personal Playlist (plays last 10 songs and updates with each song) ✅

-*Play a playlist backwards*
+Play a playlist backwards ✅

 *Listen to later tab.
 This can organize songs by priority, nonessential, eventually.
 Maybe even add discovery section 😁🤝*